-Budgies, also sometimes known as parakeets, are the most popular pet bird.
-They’re also one of the smallest, as most budgies only reach 7 to 8 inches in length.
-Though, some budgies that are bred for exhibitions are twice the size with puffier heads.
+Budgies (parakeets) are popular pet birds.
+They’re also one of the smallest, as most budgies only reach 7-8 inches in length.
+Though, budgies that are bred for exhibitions are almost twice the size.

-There are two different types: the English budgie and the Australian.
-The English variety is slightly larger and more commonly bred for the pet trade, but they’re very similar.
+There are two different types: English budgies and Australian budgies.
+The English variety is slightly larger and more commonly bred for the pet trade.

 Not only are budgies little, but they only weigh between 30 and 40 grams.
 They also have an average lifespan of 5-8 years in captivity.
-This means that they’re less of a commitment than larger parrots.
-And at $10 to $35 per bird, they’re affordable to buy.
+At $10 to $35 per bird, they’re affordable to buy.

-Budgies are also good at mimicking human words and sounds and often sing.
+Budgies are good at mimicking human words and sounds and often sing.
 They’re social birds that enjoy spending time with their owners.
-However, make sure your budgie has plenty of accessories to rub their beaks on, as they’ll chew on anything they can find to keep them filed down.
+However, ensure that your budgie has plenty of accessories to rub their beaks on, as they’ll chew on anything they can find to keep them filed down.

-Bourke’s parakeets measure 7 to 8 inches and are a similar shape and size to budgies.
-Most have a lifespan of between 5-8 years, but they can live as long as 12.
+Bourke’s parakeets measure 7-8 inches and are a similar shape and size to budgies.
+Most have a lifespan of 5-8 years.

-Bourke’s parakeets also love interacting with their owners.
+Bourke’s parakeets love interacting with their owners.
 They bond closely with them, but they can also entertain themselves.
-Ensure you provide your bird with plenty of space to play in an individual cage or small aviary.

 Meyer’s parrots are closely related to Senegals.
-They’re not as well-known, but they’re a bit smaller, measuring 8 to 9 inches.
+They’re not as well-known, but they’re a bit smaller, measuring 8-9 inches.

 Though petite, they’re relatively stocky and can weigh as much as 120 grams, making them a heavy species compared to their average length.

 Meyer’s parrots are also observant birds.
-They enjoy watching the world go by, but they do need a decent amount of human interaction, too.
-If you socialize with one as soon as you get it, they become loving and affectionate, but it won’t demand attention.
-However, try not to take this as a sign that your bird doesn’t want to spend time with you.
+They enjoy watching the world go by, but they do need a decent amount of human interaction.

 Painted conures average 8.5 to 9.6 inches in length, making them the smallest conure species.
 Their plumage is primarily green with white and light grey tips on the chest.
 They also have a mixture of blue, red, burgundy, and grey feathers, which give them their ‘painted’ name.